Karma plans US-built all-electric pickup and SUV

 Karma has two platforms that it plans to continue work on in the future.
 One of them is the extended range EV configuration from the Revero; the other is a fully electric platform due as soon as 2021.

-We’re also not sure if this new plan precludes Karma’s previously mentioned aim to shop its plug-in series-hybrid system, from the Revero, out to other companies—an EREV Conversion Project, as the company calls it—for potential development of an extended-range electric truck.
+The plan doesn't preclude Karma’s previously mentioned aim to shop its plug-in series-hybrid system, from the Revero, out to other companies—an EREV Conversion Project, as the company calls it—for potential development of an extended-range electric truck (EREV).
+Karma confirmed to Green Car Reports that the fully electric truck is separate from the EREV truck teased in November, and it emphasized that the extended-range tech is still a focus for the company.

-Karma stopped short of verifying the fully electric truck to Green Car Reports, but emphasized that system, as teased in November.
 "This Proof of Concept will show how flexible and viable EREV technology is across a wide range of vehicles, especially for the utility market—and it will demonstrate what Karma Technology can do for other companies," said spokesman Dave Barthmuss.
 "We believe extended-range powertrains represent a smart alternative to full battery systems, especially in larger vehicles used by businesses and fleets."

 A fully electric Karma pickup might be a rival to the Rivian R1T, which is due to go into production in Illinois by the end of 2020; electric pickups are expected from both GM and Ford by the end of 2021.